ccalderon9/GHFollowers/README.md

 # GHFollowers

 This project is based on Sean Allen's iOS Dev Job Interview Practice course.
-While most of the project is Sean's design I made a few UX improvements.
+While most of the project is Sean's design, I did code this from the ground up and made a few UX improvements.

 This project showcases: